 French in New Mexico

 This website is about the history of the French in New Mexico, their history and genealogy.
-It seeks to contact descendants for an upcoming book.
+It functioned as a hub to contact descendants for an upcoming book (March 2020), and will continue to do so for future publications.
 Please contact email@example.com.
-This website also encourages families with French ancestors to share information; informs about New Mexico’s French legacy and stimulates dialogue; and creates new friendships to enjoy the diversity of our interwoven roots.

 Hispanic Genealogical Research Center of New Mexico (HGRC)

 HGRC’s mission (summarized): 1.
 Encouraging and nurturing the interests of its members in the pursuit of their Hispanic ancestors and history.
 2. Instructing others in the methods of Hispanic genealogical research and to provide an awareness of Hispanic tradition, culture and history.
 3. Facilitating the expansion and development of the opportunities for Hispanic genealogical and historical research.
 4. Promoting the utilization of various materials to ensure the correctness and the proper documentation of all research.
 5. Developing and promoting liaison with the Hispanic community and other organizations having like interests.
 6. Providing and maintaining a genealogy database of the Hispanic ancestors of New Mexico and their descendants.
 (Known as the Great New Mexico Pedigree Database.)
 The HGRC-NM publishes a monthly newsletter “NOTICIAS“, a Quarterly Journal “HERENCIA“.

 The Historical Society of New Mexico is the oldest historical society west of the Mississippi River.
 It has numerous activities, including publications, grants, scholarships, and conferences.
 It publishes two or three times a year La Crónica, which carries book reviews and news of history around the state.